EXYD GmbH, Germany

 EXYD works with stainless steel – where does the material come from?

-In almost all cases, EXYD sources stainless steel from European mills, primarily from Outokumpu and Aperam.
+In almost all cases, EXYD sources recyclable stainless steel from European mills, primarily from Outokumpu and Aperam.
+We process stainless steel with the lowest carbon footprint in the industry.

 Is it true that EXYD also manufactures colored products?